EliotKhachi/publicZk/202204302229/README.md

 # Introduction to Docker

-Docker is a software that helps manage application compatibility with libraries, dependencies, and operating systems.
+Docker is software that is used to isolate and configure an application's "environment".
+An application's environment can be thought of as the libraries, dependencies, and operating system that it runs with/on.

 ## Containers
 [\[Docker Containers\]](../202204302232) are used to house and "package" an application.
 Developers can then run those containers on any operating system by configuring your Docker based on your operating system or virtual machine.